Part 2: Run Elasticsearch

 Search with snippets

-Now create a search function.
-The query searches both title and
+Now create a search function that queries both title and subtitles.

-subtitles.
-Matching the title counts more because title^3 boosts that
+Matching the title counts more because title^3 boosts that field:

 def search_videos(query: str, size: int = 5):